 Lower Elementary Guide; 23 Years at TMS

 Nicole received her American Montessori Society (AMS) Montessori credential from The Institute for Advanced Montessori Studies in Maryland.
 She also has Pennsylvania elementary certification.
 When Nicole first came to TMS, she assisted Dawn Fastiggi and Amy Robinson in Lower Elementary.
 Nicole is now in her seventh year as a Lower Elementary assistant at TMS.

 Lower Elementary Assistant; 7 Years at TMS

 Amy was fortunate to grow up in a Montessori environment, and graduated from TMS (known as New Horizons at the time) as a sixth grader.
 From Pennsylvania State University, Amy graduated summa cum laude with a bachelor of science degree in psychology and a concentration in business.
 She returned to TMS to assist in Lower Elementary, then went on to receive her American Montessori Society (AMS) Montessori elementary credential from The Institute for Advanced Montessori Studies (IAMS) in Maryland.
-Fully certified, Amy came back to TMS and began teaching her own Lower Elementary class.
-Amy is currently in her eighth year at TMS, working towards the Wilson Reading System Level I certification and the Wilson Reading System Advanced Word Study certification.
+Fully certified, Amy came back to TMS in 2007 and began teaching her own Lower Elementary class.
+Just last year, Amy received both her Wilson Reading System Level I certification and the Wilson Reading System Advanced Word Study certification.